PRESCHOOL EXPANSION PROJECT

 - Published the report: Expanding High Quality Preschool in Flagstaff: A Request to Support a Pilot Solution

-- Funding for the three-year pilot is being explored between existing community partners
+- Additional funding for the three-year pilot is being explored among additional community and statewide partners